Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 -   On Firefox, the Modals do not display properly.
 -   On Safari Browsers, the 'Sign Up!' button in the Footer section displays as an oval button with a silver background.
 -   In landscape view on older and smaller mobile phones, the Home page header does not display properly.
+-   The validation page for gallery.html is showing an error for the figcaption but the code is working.
+The code is identical to the same code on other pages (which is not raising errors), but the error is still being raised.

 ### Future Development